 Each Resident student can have a maximum of three additional individuals in their room at one time.
 This includes guests and other resident students.
 If, in the opinion of a university official, the number of people in a room is disruptive to the community, the individuals may be asked to leave.

 Quiet hours are in effect from 10:00 p.m. to 7:00 a.m.
 Sunday through Thursday and midnight to 7:00 a.m.
 Friday and Saturday.
 During these hours, residents are expected to reduce their noise level, both inside and in the vicinity of the residence halls, to a level that will not disturb other residents.
 During final examinations, the Student Life staff will institute a strictly enforced 24-hour quiet hour policy.

 Courtesy hours are in effect at all times, 24 hours a day.
 A student should request another resident to alter their noise level if it is disruptive.
 A student or staff member can document a situation if noise is excessive, including loud music, yelling, etc.

 For room changes that are mutual swaps and agreed upon by all parties, students need to fill out the room change form from the Student Life website.
 For students whom are unhappy with their current room and would like to change rooms, they can go on the wait-list, also available on the Student Life website.
 Student Life will review the wait-list periodically each semester.
-For any students switching rooms at the semester break, all rooms must be completed prior to leaving campus in December.
-Room change requests will not be accommodated after April 1 unless there is an emergency or safety concern approved by Student Life.
+For any students switching rooms at the semester break, all room changes must be completed prior to leaving campus in December.
+Room change requests will not be accommodated after March 30, 2020 unless there is an emergency or safety concern approved by Student Life.